mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 - The user opens a table that has columns with a foreign key constraint applied.
   - The column contains the primary key value for the referenced column only.
   - When clicked, the field displays the [record selector](#record-selector) component containing a pre-filtered list.
 A single matching item is displayed.
+- The user can enable the record preview by opening the 'Table Link' preferences from the column header menu and checking the 'Show Record Preview' option.

 ## Scenario 5: User Edits the Values of a Column With a Foreign Key Constraint Applied